uploadcare/file-uploader/get-started/configuration/README.md

 # Configuration

-All the settings for the blocks should be provided with CSS.
+All settings for the blocks should be provided in CSS.
 It could be CSS-files or CSS rules defined somewhere in your project.

-We recommend to use Shadow DOM mode enabled if you planning to use several solutions on one page at once.

-`css-src` - attribute enables Shadow DOM and all provided styles start to work inside of it.
-That helps to avoid any possible collisions in styling and to control the scoping better.
+We recommend to use Shadow DOM mode enabled if you plan to use several solutions on one page at once. `css-src` attribute enables Shadow DOM and all provided styles start to work inside of it.
+This helps to avoid any possible collisions in styling and to control the scoping better.

 ## Context

-Each block plays it's onw role in some context.
-Context helps to connect some blocks into the one data flow, if they placed somewhere in host application.
-You can set this context manually to bind one block to another using `ctx-name` attribute:
+Each block plays its role in some context.
+Context helps to connect some blocks into one data flow if they placed somewhere in a host application.
+You can set a context manually to bind one block to another using `ctx-name` attribute:

 ```html
 <lr-file-uploader-regular ctx-name="MY_CONTEXT"></lr-file-uploader-regular>